Will Roberts, UKCP Accredited Psychotherapist

 My Approach

-I am an Integrative Psychotherapist providing a safe and confidential space for the exploration of feelings and thoughts.
-I respect everyone is unique and has their own way of engaging with this process.
+On offer in my practice is a safe and confidential space for the exploration of feelings and thoughts.
+Everyone is unique and has their own way of engaging with this process.
 In the therapy sessions, I draw on a range of theory and resources, including Gestalt, Psychodynamic and Transactional Analysis approaches.
 It is my belief that through engaging with therapy one can achieve a better understanding of self, feel more fulfilled and make the most of life.

-I have helped people suffering from severe anxiety and depression, addictive behaviours, past trauma, abusive relationships, family and work stresses, physical illness and people with complex mental health diagnosis such as BPD, PTSD and C-PTSD.
+I have helped people suffering from severe anxiety and depression, grief and bereavement, addictive behaviours, past trauma, relationship issues including abuse, family and work stresses, physical illness and people with complex mental health diagnoses.

 About Me

-I am an Integrative Psychotherapist, with a background working in the NHS, charity sector and private practice.
+I am an Integrative Psychotherapist with ten years' experience working with clients from diverse backgrounds and settings.
+This has included the NHS, charity sector and private practice.
 I have a passion for helping people with their mental health struggles, providing an empathic presence for clients to feel safe to share thoughts and feelings.
-After running a counselling service in Central London, I now focus on a busy private practice, as well as supporting and training students at a higher education college.

 I work with